 - Section widgets showcase dynamic content in multiple views and allow users to switch between views.

 As you add and nest widgets, refer to each page's interactive outline view, which shows the widget hierarchy for the page and helps you organize, select, and configure nested widgets.
 When you hover over a widget in the outline, the corresponding widget highlights on the canvas.
 In the outline, click a widget and click the More button for a menu of widget operations such as rename, duplicate, delete, lock position and size, pin, arrange, and align.
 Use standard copy/paste keyboard shortcuts (Ctrl+C and Ctrl+V for Windows; Cmd-C and Cmd-V for Mac) to copy widgets across pages.
-When you duplicate or copy a widget, all its settings are preserved except for the position on the page and the label.
+Duplicating or copying a widget preserves all its settings except for the position on the page and the label.
 New widget labels follow a continued numbering rule.
 For example, duplicating Image 1 produces Image 2 or Image 3 if Image 2 already exists.
 Dragging widgets on the canvas to move and resize them displays snap lines or distance values that help you align and precisely position widgets in a fixed layout.
 When snap lines appear, the corresponding widgets will snap together across all screen resolutions.

 The Pending tab in the Insert widget panel is useful when you need to design your app for multiple screen sizes.
 For instance, there may be a design requirement where the map widget is implemented on large and medium screen sizes but not on small screen sizes.
 In this case, you can remove the map widget from the small screen size design and add it to the pending list.